miklevin/MikeLev.in/_posts/2024-12-29-the-sound-of-htmx-pipes.md

             )
 ```

+## Hey o1 Pro, WHAT is your favorite color?

 > Code like any other, you say?
 You don't see anything special about it, you
 > say?
 Hmmm, how to... how to... oh!
 Hey o1 Pro, you're good at this stuff.
 > Enumerate it out for the nice folks.
 What's so special about the code shown